MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 ### Why?

-Cloud migration requires a shift in mindset and approach to security.
+Cloud security requires a shift in mindset and approach.
 While the outcomes that security provides to the organization don't change, the best way to accomplish these outcomes in the cloud can change significantly.

 The transition to the cloud is similar to moving from a standalone house to a high-rise apartment building.
 You still have basic infrastructure, like plumbing and electricity, and do similar activities, such as socializing, cooking, TV and internet, and so on.
 However, there's often quite a difference in what comes with the building, who provides and maintains it, and your daily routine.